Part 2: Simon Spots a Hook or How 'Larry Stylinson' Was Born

 Cowell’s genius (if you can call emotional exploitation that) has always been the same: take something organic, strip it of its humanity, and sell it as spectacle.
 Fans still argue today over whether Larry was real, fake, or somewhere in between.
 But from Cowell’s perspective, it didn’t matter.
 The story itself was the product.

-And when I think back to Mr. Blobby, that giant, ridiculous blob who said nothing but “Blobby!”
-I can’t help but see the pattern.
 Cowell learned early that the public will buy almost anything if you give them a hook.
 Simon Cowell didn’t need to tell the truth.
 He only needed to feed the fantasy.
-Just like with Mr. Blobby, the chaos itself was the product.
-And the boys, especially Harry and Louis, were left carrying the weight of a spectacle they couldn’t control and one that continued long after the hiatus.

-But, wait.
-Why did Cowell keep it going after the hiatus?
+But, why did Cowell keep it going after the hiatus?
 As long as the machine was making money it was continued.
 It didn't really take much because the story had taken on a life of its own.
 Remember, this has absolutely nothing to do with truth.
 This was a fan manipulation strategy from the start.
 From there it became a self-propelled rollercoaster.
 There were narratives fighting each other all along which simply continued the chaos which was valuable engagement and kept the stories going.
-At some point the story began killing itself.
-It was no longer sustainable because it was no longer valuable to the machine.

 Did contracts end?
 Did Simon get bored and move on to his next project with Netflix?
-No doubt something changed recently, and several things can be true at once.
+No doubt something changed in September 2025, and several things can be true at once.
 Is the fan base being broken up deliberately or is the story just coming to a close to make way for a new one?